PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 11:30:03
+Last updated: 2024-04-02 11:32:07
-Random Quote: Life is a succession of moments.
-To live each one is to succeed. - Corita Kent
+Random Quote: A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing. - George Bernard Shaw